Shopify's Built-In Video Support

 This is simple and it works, but it has some real limitations you should know about before you commit to it as your only approach.

-First, it only supports MP4 files.
-If you have a video in another format, you need to convert it before uploading.
-Second, the video only appears in the product media gallery at the top of the page.
-You cannot place a video in the middle of your product description where it might be more useful, like right next to the paragraph about product features or condition.
+- Placement is fixed: The video only appears in the product media gallery at the top of the page.
+You cannot place a video in the middle of your product description where it might be more useful.

-Third, there is no audio support.
-Shopify's native media gallery does not accept audio files.
+- No audio support: Shopify's native media gallery does not accept audio files.
 If you sell vinyl records, musical instruments, or anything where sound is the selling point, you cannot use Shopify's built-in system to let buyers hear the product.

-Fourth, you get minimal analytics.
-Shopify does not tell you how many times a specific product video was played.
+- Minimal analytics: Shopify does not tell you how many times a specific product video was played.
 You know how many people visited the page, but not how many actually watched the video.
-That makes it hard to measure whether your video efforts are paying off.

 The Alternative: Embed a Player in Your Product Description